 You’re Ready For Windows

 Now that you’ve learned some basic tips for Windows usage, you don’t have to feel abandoned in your new operating system.
 You’re bound to have a few questions over time, but don’t panic!
-We write articles about Windows all the time, and you can always get help at MakeUseOf Answers.
+We write articles about Windows all the time.

 If you’re a Windows user but are thinking of switching to Mac OS X, check out our guide to making that switch.